vshah181/numix-sepia-gtk-theme/README.md

 # numix-sepia-gtk-theme
-I made this using oomox
+I made this using oomox.
 I also don't know how to edit markdowns so...